-Andrew Montague-Reinholdt is an associate lawyer with Nelligan Law, and a member of our Employment and Labour Law practice groups.
+Andrew Montague-Reinholdt is a partner with Nelligan Law, and a member of our Employment and Labour Law practice groups.

 Andrew received his J.D. from the University of Ottawa.
 He is a member of the employment and labour law groups.
 His practise includes administrative law, constitutional law, human rights law, regulatory law, wrongful dismissal claims, contract negotiations, professional discipline, class proceedings, collective bargaining, grievance arbitration, and general litigation.